sl2902/practicum/sprint15_interconnect_telco_churn/README.md

 ## General conclusion

-- Exploratory analysis around gender, senior citizen and characteristics of the customers have revealed some useful insights into this question, and it uncovered some useful insights into the behaviour of churned customers.
+- Exploratory analysis around gender, class of citizen and characteristics of the customers have revealed some useful insights into the behaviour of churned customers.
-- Some of them are the mean monthly spend for a churned customer is higher by $13 compared with an active customer.
+- The mean monthly spend for a churned customer is higher by $13 compared with an active customer.
-- 1037(47%) of the customers who sign up in the first year churn.
+- 1037(47%) of the customers who sign up do so within the first year of them churning.
 - Other behaviour noted among the churned customers are: a) customers with no dependents or partners tend to easily churn. b) Monthly billing gives them an easy exit option. c) Paperless billing and Fiber optic internet plan have been a thorn in retaining such customers.
 - The missing values in TotalCharges were imputed using SimpleImputer.
-Initially, I thought I would infer them based on the MonthlyCharges, but I noticed that the monthly charges even for the same duration and set of services differ slightly.
-Imputation didn't shift the median much.
-I also imputed the "missing" values for MultipleLines and various Internet services as I was under the assumption that they were missing at random.
+Initially, I thought I would infer these values based on the MonthlyCharges, but I noticed that the monthly charges differ despite having the same usage duration and set of services.
+The resulting imputation didn't shift the median noticeably.
+I have also imputed the "missing" values for MultipleLines and various Internet services as I was under the assumption that they were missing at random.
 But, I was advised that this wasn't the case, so after merging the datasets, I filled them with a response of "No".
-- In the feature engineering step, I created num_day derived by taking the difference between EndDate and BeginDate.
+- In the feature engineering step, I created num_day which is derived by taking the difference between EndDate and BeginDate.
 Additionally, I created num_pmt which is a ratio of TotalCharges/MonthlyCharges. num_services, which adds up the various services for a customer depending on whether they've answered "Yes" or "No".
 Date features such as year, month and dayofweek were extracted from BeginDate.
 - To avoid data leakage, I stratfied and split the dataset into train and test into a ratio of 80:20.
 I create a copy of this dataset, as I wanted to test whether num_days caused any leakage; I applied Oridinal Encoding for the `TypeandPaymentMethod` features.
 - I also scaled the numerical features such as num_days, num_pmt, num_services, MonthlyCharges, TotalCharges, including the date features.
 - I One-hot encoded the boolean features.